hanpari/sovereign/source/02/052_drama.md

 Gromov remembered this very encounter.
 Then, a strange thing happened.
 The stage had changed.
 The cozy coffee transformed into another place.

+ELEVEN YEARS AGO

 "Hello?
 Who?
 Is it you ...
 Broken?
 Hell, I'm not a mechanic... told you I was a gunner.
 No, no problem...
 No, I don't mind ...
 Nothing important ...
 Come and get me anytime ...
 The park near the hospital ...
 OK, bye."

-Emerging from shadows, confused Gromov saw Andrey picking up his cellphone, talking to someone in a hushed voice.
+Emerging from blurred shadows, confused Gromov saw Andrey picking up his cellphone, talking to someone in a hushed voice.

 In the late spring days, they used to play chess in the park, drinking from a bottle labeled as METHANOL: FOR EXTERNAL USE ONLY.